In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 ## Set subnet IP

-Then we will set the node VPN subnet ip address in the 10.10.12.x subnet, using the command below with the IP we assigned to them earlier in the tracking IP step.
+Then we will set the node VPN subnet ip address in the 10.10.12.x subnet, using the command below with the IP we assigned to them earlier in the VPN records on the server/jean

 ```shell
 sudo tinc -n <NETWORK NAME> add subnet <IP>